Cowal Community Hospital

-Cowal Community Hospital is a community hospital in Dunoon on the Cowal peninsula, Argyll and Bute in the West of Scotland.
+Cowal Community Hospital is a community hospital in Dunoon, Argyll and Bute, Scotland.
 It is managed by NHS Highland.

 History

-The hospital has its origins in the Dunoon Cottage Hospital on the corner of Alfred Street and King Street in Dunoon which opened in 1885.
+The hospital has its origins in the Dunoon Cottage Hospital on the corner of Alfred Street and King Street which opened in 1885.
 This was replaced by a new cottage hospital which was opened by Princess Louise in October 1908.
 A modern purpose-built facility was opened by the Duchess of Gloucester as the Dunoon and District General Hospital in November 1966.
 At the time it had 74 beds, mainly configured in four-bed wards.
 It changed its name to Cowal Community Hospital in c.2008.

 Services

-The hospital has a GP-led accident and emergency department, a maternity unit, dental surgery suite, an eight-bed general ward and there are also numerous consultant led clinics available at the hospital.
+The hospital has a GP-led accident and emergency department, a maternity unit, dental surgery suite and a general ward and there are also numerous consultant led clinics available at the hospital.
 It provides services for the Cowal peninsula population, numbering some fifteen thousand people.
+It has fourteen beds.